PhrozenIO/PowerRemoteDesktop/README.md

 #### How to capture LogonUI

-Since version 4.0.0, it is possible to capture **LogonUI** / **Winlogon** (UAC Prompt, Windows Login Window, CTRL+ALT+DEL etc...).
+As of version 4.0.0, it is possible to capture the LogonUI/Winlogon (UAC Prompt, Windows Login Window, CTRL+ALT+DEL, etc.).

-⚠️ To be able to capture LogonUI, you must run your server under the context of **NT AUTHORITY/System** in the current active session.
+However, in order to capture the LogonUI, the server must be run under the context of 'NT AUTHORITY/System' in the current active session.

-Multiple methods exists to spawn a process as **SYSTEM User** under active session (Ex: PsExec, Process Hacker)

-For simplicity I recommend using one of my other projects called [PowerRunAsSystem](https://github.com/DarkCoderSc/PowerRunAsSystem)

-You can install this module using your favorite method, for example with PowerShell Gallery
+There are multiple methods for spawning a process as the SYSTEM user in the active session (e.g., PsExec, Process Hacker), but for simplicity I recommend using my PowerRunAsSystem project (available on GitHub and installable through the PowerShell Gallery).

 ````powershell
 Install-Module -Name PowerRunAsSystem